AndrewZinc/School_District_Analysis/README.md

 * Math and Reading Scores by Grade
 	* The only difference in the reported scores is the removal of the 9th grade math and reading scores from the report for Thomas High School.

+	* Revised Math Scores by Grade

 ![Revised Math Scores by Grade](Resources/revised_math_scores_by_grade.png)

+	* Revised Reading Scores by Grade

 ![Revised Reading Scores by Grade](Resources/revised_reading_scores_by_grade.png)